The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-\item \emph{Occupations that require basic and non-specialized skills (least impacted according to our approach).} Frey and Osborne's findings~\cite{frey2017future} indicated that occupations within the accommodation and food services sector (e.g., cooks, dishwashers, waiters, bartenders) are highly-impacted.
+\emph{Occupations that require basic and non-specialized skills (least impacted according to our approach).} Frey and Osborne's findings~\cite{frey2017future} indicated that occupations within the accommodation and food services sector (e.g., cooks, dishwashers, waiters, bartenders) are highly-impacted.
 Similarly, Webb's findings suggest that non-routine manual occupations are highly impacted; there are patents matching those occupations, which may well be coarse-grained matches, as exemplified in Table~\ref{tab:elevator}.
 However, SML~\cite{brynjolfsson2018machines} and AIOE~\cite{felten2021occupational} found the very same occupations to be among the least-impacted.
 Our approach aligns with SML and AIOE, identifying these occupations as among the least-impacted due to the absence of AI patents automating the manual tasks associated with them.